Visit Wilderness

 1

-The rugged ridges and rolling hills of this intriguing backcountry destination provide opportunities for quiet solitude, which becomes more apparent the deeper into the wilderness you venture.
 Infrequent visitor use and the need for route finding skills provide great opportunities for solitude and recreation including hiking, horseback riding, hunting, exploring, and camping under the night sky.

-Lime Canyon Wilderness is dominated by Lime Ridge, which is composed of older Cambrian through Pennsylvanian carbonate rocks.
-The wilderness area's namesake, Lime Canyon, cuts through the Wilderness as it drains west to the Overton Arm of Lake Mead.
+The Wilderness area's namesake, Lime Canyon, cuts through the Wilderness as it drains west to the Overton Arm of Lake Mead.
 The canyons and bajadas which overlook the Overton Arm of Lake Mead sit at about 1,475 feet.
-South of Lime Canyon, you can find some Precambrian metamorphic rocks.

 Lime Canyon Wilderness is a sparsely vegetated Mojave Desert scrub environment with creosote bush, white bursage, Joshua trees, catclaw acacia, Mojave yucca, Nevada jointfir, and barrel cactus scattered across the landscape.
 Arrowweed, paperbag bush, indigo bush, and buckhorn cholla can also be seen.